mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD672A, sampled at 10 MSPS. and AD871, sampled at 5MSPS.
    :label:`codehits`

-Very high resolution converters, such as the AD7124-8 that will be used as an example shortly, rarely fall into the first category - thermal noise dominates in all of the gain / bandwidth settings, and a shorted input will always produce a fairly Gaussian distribution of output codes.
+Very high resolution converters, such as the AD7124-8 that will be used as an example shortly, are rarely limited by quantization noise; thermal noise dominates in all of the gain / bandwidth settings, and a shorted input will always produce a fairly Gaussian distribution of output codes.
 Figure :ref:`ad7124hist` below shows the grounded-input histogram of the AD712482, 24-bit sigma-delta ADC, with the internal amplifier gain set to 1 and 128, respectively.
 At a gain of 1, 13 codes are represented, and the standard deviation is about 2.5 codes.

 .. figure:: ad7124_histograms.png
    :scale: 25 %